wellyshen/react-cool-inview/.github/PULL_REQUEST_TEMPLATE.md

 ## What

-What changes are being made? (e.g. feature, bug, docs etc.)
+What changes are being made? (e.g. feature, bug, docs, etc.)

 ## Why